Internet-Draft SPICE SD-CWT November 2024

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-This document defines the following new terms related to concepts originally described in SD-JWT.
+This document defines the following new terms:

-Selective Disclosure CBOR Web Token (SD-CWT)
+Selective Disclosure CBOR Web Token (SD-CWT):

 A CWT with claims enabling selective disclosure with key binding.

-Selective Disclosure Key Binding Token (SD-CWT-KBT)
+Selective Disclosure Key Binding Token (SD-CWT-KBT):

 A CWT used to demonstrate possession of a confirmation method, associated to an SD-CWT.